electricherd/audiobookfinder/README.md

 * further lifetimes optimizations
 * exchange of data over net (probably de-/serialization using [serde](https://docs.serde.rs/serde/)) - for sure
 * Editors:
+  * [IntelliJ IDEA](https://intellij-rust.github.io/install.html) [download with snaps](https://blog.jetbrains.com/idea/2017/11/install-intellij-idea-with-snaps/), and then Rust plug-in: easy, refactoring, spell-check, nice, first choice now, because of easy type look-up, and other good features
   * [sublime text](https://www.sublimetext.com) is good and fast, setup was ok, using it now, works very well
   * [atom](https://atom.io/) was for a long time my choice for development, on my Eee Pc [sublime](https://www.sublimetext.com), because of small footprint and performance, but now that is too slow though I really like the Git feature of it, has README.md syntax
-  * [IntelliJ IDEA](https://intellij-rust.github.io/install.html) [download with snaps](https://blog.jetbrains.com/idea/2017/11/install-intellij-idea-with-snaps/), and then Rust plug-in: easy, refactoring, spell-check, nice (but editor ... column select??, close tab??), but looks professional
 * internationalization (which is not really supported yet by Rust)
 * a good and fast data collection
 * maybe a little AI layer on determining audio books duplicates/same author by similar spelling, etc.